rcrowther/django-img/README.md

 See the code for details.

-### Why can filters not be chained?
+### Why can filters not be chained or given parameters?
-Filters can not be chained dynamically.
-There is no way to present chaining to a user.
-You need to create a fixed filter.
-Filters must be written in code, and do not accept parameters.
-You want a filter with new parameters, you write it and it is set.
+This app only enables creation of fixed filters intended for a broad range of images.
+You write a filter with parameters, the processing order is fixed, and it is set.

 This is a deliberate decision.
 It makes life easy.
-If you want to produce a front-end that can lever the filters and chain them, that is another step.
+If you want to produce a front-end that can adjust the filters, or chain them, that is another step.
 This is not that app.